fhiso/legacy-format/serialisation.md

 {.example} If a *tagged structure*'s *payload* is "`João`" and the *character encoding* is `ASCII`, the *xref structure*'s *payload* is "`Jo@#UE3@ o`" (or "`Joa@U#303@ o`" if the original used a combining diacritic).

+{.ednote} Unicode escapes use GEDCOM's general escape sequence syntax, in which the character after the `@#` prefix denotes the type of escape.
+In GEDCOM 5.5, the only escape type is `D`, used for calendars, though other escapes have been used in older versions of GEDCOM.
+In particular, `A` was used auxiliary file references, `C` was used to switch character set, `F` was used for file inclusion, and `L` was used to specify the length of a block of non-GEDCOM data included immediately after the escape.
+FHISO are unlikely to reuse these escapes, unless for a compatible purpose.

 ### Encoding `@`s